 The present Detailed Regulations shall come into operation on the day on which the Parcel Post Agreement comes into force and shall have the same duration as the Agreement.

 The Administrations concerned shall, however, have the power by mutual consent to modify the details from time to time.

-Done in duplicate at Nairobi the second day of the month of June, 1938.
+Done in duplicate at Nairobi, the 4th day of December, 1938.

-(Sd.)
-G. B. HEBDEN,
+(Sgd.)
+G. P. WILLOUGHBY,

+Ag.
+Postmaster General,

-Postmaster General, Colony and Protectorate of Kenya, Uganda Protectorate and the Mandated Territory of Tanganyika.
+Colony and Protectorate of Kenya, Uganda Protectorate and the Mandated Territory of Tanganyika.